-Owning and buying things can be an addiction just like drugs.
+Owning and buying things can be an addiction, just like drugs.
 We buy something, experience a rush of endorphins, but this soon fades and needs to be repeated.

-If we’re being busy for the sake of having stuff, then we’re perpetuating a cycle of unhappiness: we work harder to buy things to make us feel good, which requires more money, which causes more stress, which requires more money to be spent to relieve… you see where I’m going with this?
+If we’re being busy for the sake of having stuff, then we’re perpetuating a cycle of unhappiness: we work harder to buy things to make us feel good, which require more money, which causes more stress, which requires more money to be spent to relieve… you see where I’m going with this?

-Manage Your Time So You’re Not Hooked up to Screens
+Manage Your Time, So You’re Not Hooked up to Screens

 If you watch home design programs, you’ll often see them creating an office space that’s separate from your living space when you work from home.
-It’s important to be able to close that door at the end of the day, even if you live in a studio apartment so it’s purely a metaphorical door.
+It’s important to be able to close that door at the end of the day, even if you live in a studio apartment, so it’s purely a metaphorical door.

 What isn’t being mentioned, though, is that — for many — their work is their laptop.
 So if you take your laptop with you everywhere — you have your work with you at all times.

-Ten years ago, only a fraction of our free time was spent on our phones and tablets.
+Ten years ago, only a fraction of our leisure time was spent on our phones and tablets.
 Now, with emails, social media, and the rest of the internet all at our fingertips, only a fraction of our time is spent not using our devices.

-This in itself creates the illusion that we don’t have free time: because we’re spending it looking at things we need to do, or should do.
+This in itself creates the illusion that we don’t have spare time: because we’re spending it looking at things we need to do, or should do.
 Social media breeds the unhealthy habit of making comparisons, as we are confronted with people who on the face of the things seem to be more successful than us.
 They have nicer things, fancier cars, bigger houses, and a more impressive title at their job.

 Our response to being immersed in this bubble?
-We feel the need to compete, and consequently we become stressed at our lack of time.
+We feel the need to compete, and consequently, we become stressed at our lack of time.